 The representatives of the businesses concerned are entitled to be heard, may submit observations and opinions, and may be consulted.

 At the end of the investigation, the authority issues the final decision, which may be:

 Italian antitrust law prohibits agreements and concerted practices between businesses, as well as resolutions, consortia, associations of businesses and other similar entities.

 In order to combat these "cartels", the Italian antitrust authority has adopted its own leniency programme, which applies to self-reporting businesses and provides the evidence for establishing the infringement.
-In this case, the authority will not apply or reduce the pecuniary sanction provided for, depending on the timeliness and quality of the information provided by the businesses for the purposes of discovering the cartel.
+In this case, the authority will not apply or will reduce the pecuniary sanction provided for, depending on the timeliness and quality of the information provided by the businesses for discovering the cartel.

-The abuse of dominant position by one business within a national market (or in a substantial part thereof) is null or void and can be configured by one of the following conducts:
+The abuse of a dominant position by one business within a national market (or in a substantial part thereof) is null or void.
+It may consist of one of the following conducts:

 Inventions are patentable if they comply with the following requirements:

 A patent application can be filed through the Chambers of Commerce or directly with the Italian Patent and Trade Mark Office.